 • use a brewing method for such flour.

-If you do not pay attention to the quality of flourbefore kneading and already ready dough "floats", glues to hands and spreads over the surface, then add 2-4 st. spoonfuls of semolina, leave for 10-15 minutes.
-Semolina cakes will absorb excess moisture and add the missing gluten, and then mix with flour until cooked.
+If you haven't paid attention to the quality of flourbefore kneading and the finished dough "floats", sticks to your hands and spreads over the surface, then add 2-4 tablespoons of semolina to it, leave for 10-15 minutes.
+Semolina will absorb excess moisture and add the missing gluten, and then knead with flour until ready.

 Comments